 Soup is one of the easiest things anyone can make.
 Basically just throw a bunch of veggies and protein (and maybe some starch) into a pot, and with the right seasoning you’ll have a super delicious and easy meal.
 There’s really no way you could mess up this soup, but here are a few tips to keep in mind so you end up with a perfectly rich and satisfying miso soup every time:

-- Kombu dashi powder can usually be found in a Japanese/Asian grocery store, or online.
-If you can’t find the powder you can make your own dashi from kombu and water (follow this guide from Just One Cookbook) and using this liquid to replace the water + dashi powder called for in the recipe.
+- kombu dashi ⟶ Dashi powder can usually be found in Japanese/Asian grocery stores, or online.
+If you can’t find the powder you can make your own dashi from kombu and water (follow this guide from Just One Cookbook) and usie this liquid to replace the water + dashi powder called for in the recipe.
 If all else fails, you can omit and just use water and add more miso to taste — but I highly recommend using dashi as it will bring out more of the umami flavor.

-- Make sure to toast the sesame seeds, even if you buy sesame seeds that are already toasted.
-Place them in a small pan over medium heat and stir frequently as they will burn easily.
+- use toasted sesame seeds! ⟶ This brings out so much of its nutty flavor.
+If you don’t toast them you may find your soup to be a little bitter.
+To toast, place sesame seeds in a small pan over medium low heat and stir frequently as they will burn easily.
 Once fragrant and lightly browned, turn off the heat and cool briefly.
 Then use a pestle and mortar to grind the sesame seeds.

-- Miso can get clumpy.
+- completely dissolve the miso ⟶ Miso can get clumpy.
 In order to ensure the miso is evenly dissolved in the soup, add miso to a mesh skimmer or strainer and place on the surface of the soup, using chopsticks to dissolve the miso with the liquid.
 OR, fill a small bowl with some of the liquid from the soup and add the miso, mixing until dissolved.
 Then add the liquid back to the soup.

 Check out these other tasty miso-infused recipes!

 - Spicy Miso Eggplant Tofu